Tempera Painting 1800 - 1950

 These texts explore the revival of tempera painting between 1800 and 1950 from the perspectives of art history, technical art history, conservation and scientific analysis.
 General papers provide an overview on topics such as the historical background of tempera painting, its terminologies,commercial production and the reconstruction of historical recipes, fundamentals of rheology, binding medium analyses and their interpretation.
 Particular papers focus on the work of Christina Herringham, Frances Hodgkins, Paul Klee, Hermann Prell, John Roddam Spencer Stanhope, Joseph Southall, Edward Steichen and Ossawa Tanner.
 The book offers new insights into what artists were trying to achieve, the materials they used and how they prepared and applied them.

-Please note that the pdf of this title will shortly be available to download free of charge on the Doerner Institut website.
-We will be adding the URL to our website as soon as the download is available.
+Please note that the pdf of this title is available to download free of charge on the Doerner Institut website .

 You may also be interested in Another Archetype title on Tempera......Painting in Tempera, c.1900